winansks/Systems-Thinking-in-a-Bioeconomy/Chapter 1.md

  ** WATCH**: Why Systems Thinking is the Future of Problem Solving (2:20 minutes): https://youtu.be/lhwxGjQOjYM?feature=shared

-## Quize question: Why does it matters?
+## Quiz question: Why does it matters?

 1. Helps solve root causes
 2. Reveals feedback loops